Mitaligrawal/ECE-225A/readme.md

-Global Food Security Analysis and Prediction
+**Github has few more visualization than report due to page constraint in report**

+Analyzing and Predicting the Impact of Climate Stress, Supply Chain Disruptions and Socioeconomic Factors on Global Food Security

 This project aims to analyze key factors that influencing global food security under climate induced supply chain disruptions, integration environmental, trade, socioeconomic variables to identify main drivers using datasets from kaggle and predict future risk hotspots, we do it by analyzying data country wise and then build a prediction machine , where with given values of supply chain disruption, socioeconomic factor , climate stress it can tell you what ranking it has inturn telling if its a hotspot or not